tigerbeetle/tigerbeetle/docs/design/consistency.md

   3. _Application_: Crash.
 Restart.
   4. _Cluster_: Create `A₁`; reply `ok` — but the application session has reset, so this reply never reaches the application.
-  5. _Application_: Send "create account" request `A₁` to the cluster with the same ID as in step 1.
+  5. _Application_: Send "create account" request `A₁` to the cluster.
+The request uses the same ID as in step 1.
   6. _Cluster_: Create `A₁`; reply `exists`.
   7. _Application_: Receive reply `A₁: exists` from the cluster.
   8. _Application_: Set `U₁.account_exists = true`.